svenlatham/highstreet-widget-busy/README.md

 ```

 If you're using WordPress, you can probably upload the CSV to the Media Library (I haven't tested this yet...)

+### Licence

+It's free to use and licenced under MIT Licence.